IBM/prompt-declaration-language/README.md

 ### Prompt Blocks

-PDL scripts can have nested `block`s of prompts.
-A block of prompts can have various properties including `repeats`, `repeats_until`, and `condition`.
+PDL scripts can have nested `block`s of document.
+A block of document can have various properties including `repeats`, `repeats_until`, and `condition`.

-The following example shows a block of prompts that is repeated 3 times.
+The following example shows a block of document that is repeated 3 times.

 ```
 description: Hello world with a nested block
-prompts:
+document:
 - |
   Hello, world!
   This is your first prompt descriptor!
-- prompts:
+- document:
   - |
     This sentence repeats!
   repeats: 3